Weaver32/TC002C-DUO-Viewer/README.md

 # TC002C-DUO-Viewer
 A Python script that decodes the thermal data from a Topdon TC002C DUO thermal camera and displays it.
-Different from Topdon's Topview software, it allows manual color grade scaling and works on Windows and Linux.
+Different from Topdon's Topview software, it allows manual color grade scaling and works under Windows and Linux.
 It might work for the other TC002 models from Topdon as well but I haven't tested it.

 I derived the scaling factors from practical measurements so they won't be 100% correct.